Pioneer Natural Resources (PXD) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the independent oil and gas company had gained 8.65% over the past month.
-This has outpaced the Oils-Energy sector's gain of 3.48% and the S&P 500's gain of 3.98% in that time.
+Coming into today, shares of the independent oil and gas company had gained 8.27% in the past month.
+In that same time, the Oils-Energy sector gained 7.68%, while the S&P 500 gained 4.86%.

-Wall Street will be looking for positivity from Pioneer Natural Resources as it approaches its next earnings report date.
-This is expected to be August 1, 2023.
-On that day, Pioneer Natural Resources is projected to report earnings of $4.43 per share, which would represent a year-over-year decline of 52.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.79 billion, down 30.72% from the year-ago period.
+Investors will be hoping for strength from Pioneer Natural Resources as it approaches its next earnings release, which is expected to be August 1, 2023.
+On that day, Pioneer Natural Resources is projected to report earnings of $4.28 per share, which would represent a year-over-year decline of 54.27%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.79 billion, down 30.72% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $19.45 per share and revenue of $19.25 billion, which would represent changes of -36.38% and -20.77%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $19.03 per share and revenue of $19.25 billion.
+These totals would mark changes of -37.75% and -20.77%, respectively, from last year.

 It is also important to note the recent changes to analyst estimates for Pioneer Natural Resources.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 5.49% lower within the past month.
-Pioneer Natural Resources is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 7.53% lower.
+Pioneer Natural Resources is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Pioneer Natural Resources's current valuation metrics, including its Forward P/E ratio of 11.1.
-Its industry sports an average Forward P/E of 8.44, so we one might conclude that Pioneer Natural Resources is trading at a premium comparatively.
+Digging into valuation, Pioneer Natural Resources currently has a Forward P/E ratio of 11.46.
+This represents a premium compared to its industry's average Forward P/E of 8.84.

-Also, we should mention that PXD has a PEG ratio of 1.3.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-PXD's industry had an average PEG ratio of 0.4 as of yesterday's close.
+Meanwhile, PXD's PEG ratio is currently 1.34.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Exploration and Production - United States was holding an average PEG ratio of 0.4 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report